electricimp/PN532/README.md

 Repeatedly searches for nearby NFC tags of type *tagType* and passes scan results to the *callback* upon completion.

+### Parameters

-*tagType* is an integer representing the baud rate and initialization protocol used during the scan.
+- *tagType*: An integer representing the baud rate and initialization protocol used during the scan.
 It must be taken from the following static class members:

  - `PN532.TAG_TYPE_106_A`: 106 kbps ISO/IEC14443 Type A
  - `PN532.TAG_TYPE_212`: Generic 212 kbps
  - `PN532.TAG_TYPE_424`: Generic 424 kbps
  - `PN532.TAG_TYPE_106_B`: 106 kbps ISO/IEC14443-3B
  - `PN532.TAG_TYPE_106_JEWEL`: 106 kbps Innovision Jewel

     Any of the above members can also be combined with the flag `PN532.TAG_FLAG_MIFARE_FELICA` where appropriate to specify that only cards with MIFARE or FeliCa support should be polled.

-*pollAttempts* is an integer representing how many times the PN532 should search for the specified card type.
+- *pollAttempts*: An integer representing how many times the PN532 should search for the specified card type.
 Any value between 0x01 and 0xFE will initiate the corresponding number of polls.
 The value 0xFF will poll forever until a card is found.

-*pollPeriod* is an integer controlling the time in between poll attempts.
+- *pollPeriod*: An integer controlling the time in between poll attempts.
 It indicates units of 150 ms.

-*callback* is a function with the following arguments:
+- *callback*: A function with the following parameters:
  - *error*: A string that is null on success.
  - *numTagsFounds*: The number of tags found during the scan (currently either 1 or 0)
  - *tagData*: A table that is non-null only when *numTagsFound* is 1 and contains the following fields:
      - *type*: The type of tag found.
 This corresponds to the tag type specified above except when the `TAG_FLAG_MIFARE_FELICA` flag has not been used, when it will be added if MIFARE or FeliCa support has been detected.
      - *SENS_RES*: A 2-byte blob representing the SENS_RES/ATQA field of the tag
      - *SEL_RES*: 1 byte representing the SEL_RES/SAK field of the tag
      - *NFCID*: A blob representing the semi-unique UID of the tag (usually either 4 or 7 bytes)
      - *ATS*: The ATS response, if generated by the tag

+### Usage

 ```squirrel
 function scanCallback(error, numTagsFound, tagData) {